Chapter 33: The Wizard of Genetics

 “Nagus… huh?”
 Tails muttered, his eyes narrowed as he watched the enigmatic man open the door.
 As they followed him from a distance, Tails couldn’t shake the feeling that there was something familiar about the gnarled scientist.
 That feeling persisted as they arrived on the 67th floor.
 The door leading out of the stairwell was left wide open.

 “I’ve heard about this Nagus guy before,” Bark said at once, stopping in his tracks.
 “He’s the head of the Kintobor Science Department.
 They call him ‘The Wizard of Genetics.’
-Rumor has it that his face and arm got mauled by an experiment gone horribly wrong; that’s why he always wears a hood and his arm’s always in that sling.”
+Rumor has it that his face, arm and leg got mauled by an experiment gone horribly wrong; that’s why he’s always limping, wears a hood and why his arm’s in that sling.”
 The bear gave Tails a quizzical look.
 “Tails, don’t you know him?”

 The fox racked his brain to see if he could ever recall meeting him.
 He saw brief images – flashes of people, places and things – but no real indication of if he had ever seen the hooded scientist.
 And yet, he felt an odd, unexplainable chill travel down his spine.
 “No, this is the first time I’ve actually ever seen him,” Tails admitted, turning his head away from the bear.
 “So… that’s what he looks like…” Clearing his mind of his uneasiness, he then strode towards the open door.
 “Let’s keep moving; Cosmo might be somewhere around here.”